gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * (Optional) specify the acceptable values for parameters related to signature algorithm and signature keys: 'sign_alg' takes value from Tables 5 and 6 of {{RFC8152}}; 'sign_parameters' takes values from the "Counter Signature Parameters" Registry (see Section 9.1 of {{I-D.ietf-core-oscore-groupcomm}}); 'sign_key_parameters' takes values from the "Counter Signature Key Parameters" Registry (see Section 9.2 of {{I-D.ietf-core-oscore-groupcomm}}); 'pub_key_enc' takes value "COSE\_Key" (1) from the 'Name' column of the "CWT Confirmation Method" Registry defined in {{I-D.ietf-ace-cwt-proof-of-possession}}, while future specifications may define additional values for this parameter.

 * (Optional) specify the negotiation of parameter values for signature algorithm and signature keys, if 'sign_info' and 'pub_key_enc' are not used: pre-knowledge by using the approach based on the CoRE Resource Directory described in {{I-D.tiloca-core-oscore-discovery}}.

+* (Optional) specify the format of newly-generated individual keying material for group members, or of the information to derive it: TBD.

+* (Optional) specificy the format and content of the payload of the Group Leaving Request: no.

 # Document Updates # {#sec-document-updates}